 Original Objectives Outcome To restore 50% (35,000ha) of Yorkshire's blanket bog by March 2017, including: Restore 21,262ha of degraded peatland using existing HLS.
-Secure funding and implement a works programme to restore at least an additional 13,738ha to bring the total restored to 50%.
-27,223ha worked on (39%).
-No capital works needed on 3,797ha (5%).
-This is a total of 31,020 (44%) so we got pretty close!
-X Could not secure landowner support for works on a further 4,653ha (7%) Complete a programme of desk based surveys of 45 individual peatland sites to provide restoration plans $\checkmark$ Surveyed and produced restoration plans for 62 peatland sites.
+Secure funding and implement a works programme to restore at least ✓ 32,343ha peat units worked on (37% but the total area of peatland units was revised upwards after this target was set.
+If we use the original total of 70,000ha this would be 46%).
+No capital works were proposed 781ha (1% of total area). an additional 13,738ha to bring the total restored to 50%.
+X Could not secure landowner support or funding for works on a further 11,420ha (13% of new estimated total or 16% of the original) Complete a programme of desk based surveys of 45 individual peatland sites to provide restoration plans ✓✓ Surveyed and produced restoration plans for 101 Yorkshire peatland sites plus an additional 6 plans in the Forest of Bowland.
 Establish long-term research & monitoring at a minimum of 2 sites ✓ Working with the Stockholm Environment Institute supported a 5 year study into the relative merits of burning versus cutting.
-Complete a research programme to model the benefits of grip blocking in reducing the flood hydrograph X but other organisations (e.g. Water@Leeds) have done this Produce an estimate of the carbon storage and sequestration potential of the Yorkshire region's upland peat.
-Estimated that our peatlands currently store 38,101,767 tonnes of carbon but we have not yet worked out the sequestration potential.
+Established a long- term Sphagnum and ecosystem services study Funded by Yorkshire Water in partnership with University of Manchester.
+Complete a research programme to model the benefits of grip blocking in reducing the flood hydrograph Established a project under the University of Leeds led iCASP programme to develop a hydrological modelling package Digibog-Hydro.
+Produce an estimate of the carbon storage and sequestration potential of the Yorkshire region's upland peat.
+Estimated that our peatlands currently store over 38 million tonnes of carbon but we have not yet worked out the sequestration potential.
 Develop and secure funding for a communications and raising awareness programme to promote the importance of Yorkshire peatlands.
-X but supported the IUCN-UK Peat Programe to do awareness-raising on behalf of all of the restoration partnerships.
+VV Towards the end of the period directly employed a YPP communications officer leading to a considerable uplift in promotion of peatlands through a revamped website and social media presence.
+Significant coverage on traditional media culminating in Look North and BBC Radio 4 coverage.

 Seek and secure funding to enable the continuation of the Yorkshire Peat Partnership core team beyond March 2013 ✓ ✓ We kept going and have funds to continue.
-We also developed innovative approaches to unlock substantial funds.
-Develop a plan for restoring a significant proportion of the remaining 50% of degraded blanket bog and other peatlands X This will form the basis of the next business plan.
+We also developed innovative approaches to unlock substantial funds and secured funding from a variety of sources enabling peatland restoration projects until March 2022.
+Develop a plan for restoring a significant proportion of the remaining 50% of degraded blanket bog and other peatlands ✓ This will form the basis of a new business plan but will be revised to take account of the new increased estimate of the total area of peatland units in Yorkshire.